 The Serengeti Through a Food Lover's Eyes: Bush Breakfasts, Camp Cuisine, and What Safari Chefs Pull Off in the Middle of Nowhere

 Nobody goes to the Serengeti for the food.
 That's the assumption, anyway.
 You go for the Great Migration, the Big Five, the balloon rides over endless savanna.
-The food is an afterthought — edible fuel between game drives.
+The food, the thinking goes, is an afterthought — edible fuel between game drives.

-The culinary side of a Serengeti safari — particularly at the mid-range and luxury tented camps — is one of the most surprising food experiences in my travel career.
-And the story of how chefs produce multi-course meals in canvas kitchens with no electricity, hundreds of kilometers from the nearest town, is as impressive as any Michelin kitchen's logistics.
+The culinary side of a Serengeti safari — particularly at the mid-range and luxury tented camps — is one of the most surprising food experiences in African travel.
+And the story of how chefs produce multi-course meals in canvas kitchens with no electricity, hundreds of kilometers from the nearest town, is as impressive as the logistics behind any Michelin kitchen.

 The Bush Breakfast